aleph-im/aleph-docs/docs/tutorials/rust/rust_microvm.md

 ## The application

-In this first section, you will run a program written in Rust on an Aleph VM.
+In this first section, you will run a program written in Rust on an aleph.im VM.

 ### Requirements